Roofing Calculator for Shingles and Materials

 Interactive 3D Diagram

-A real-time isometric diagram visualizes your roof with dimension arrows, overhang indicators, and labeled roof parts (Ridge, Eave, Rake).
-The diagram updates instantly as you change dimensions, pitch, or roof type.
+A real-time isometric diagram with dimension arrows, overhang indicators, and labeled Ridge, Eave, and Rake parts updates as you type.

 Cost Estimator with Multi-Currency

-Enter local material prices and labor rates to get a total project cost estimate.
-The built-in currency picker supports multiple currencies with automatic symbol positioning based on locale conventions.
+Enter local material prices and labor rates for a full project total.
+The currency picker handles many currencies with automatic symbol placement.

 PDF Export